 The move has lead to a lot of speculation regarding Jung’s landing spot, fuelled by a couple Tweets hinting at an unlikely destination.

+While the logical landing spot is China considering the money thrown around there this offseason, it’s also possible Jung ends up on a Western team with an open top lane spot like Evil Geniuses or even Origen.
 Wherever he goes, this truly signals the changing of the guard for SK Telecom.
 The team that won the 2013 worlds in dominating fashion no longer exists after a year of failing to live up to the expectations as world championships The current squad has more players in common with SK Telecom T1 S, sister team of Jung’s squad.

 This year, SK Telecom won’t let anything hold Lee “Faker” Sang-hyeok back.
 Even a veteran like Jung.